Fresh, Wholesome, All-natural

 509-523-4833 W. Babb Rd., Rosalia, WA 99170

-Our chickens are available fresh at local markets within 24 hours after processing, and they are done in our own WSDA-inspected plant with ourselves at the head of the crew doing the work so we can oversee the quality of each and every bird that we bring to market.
+Our chickens are available fresh at local markets within 24 hours after processing, as well as available for pick up in South Seattle.
+We process in our own WSDA-inspected plant with ourselves at the head of the crew doing the work so we can oversee the quality of each and every bird that we bring to market.

-In order to insure quality, we mill our own rations from 100% organic grain that is also locally sourced.
-Our feed and products are 100% grown in the USA and have no GMO components, corn , soy, pesticides, or herbicides.
-Another aspect we consider important is our use of local organic peas because these peas add a unique flavor to the final product.
+In order to insure quality, we mill our own rations from 100% locally sourced and often grown on our farm fresh small grains.
+Our feed and products are 100% grown in the USA and have no GMO components, corn or, soy.
+Another aspect we consider important is our use of local peas from the Palouse, these peas add a unique flavor to the final product.
 We like to refer to them as our “sweet pea” chickens, not only for their flavor, but their demeanor as well!